idnow/de.idnow.ios/README.md

 #### connectionType
 The connection type to use to talk the backend.
 (Websocket (default) or long polling)

+#### externalLogger:

-externalLogger: a logger that implements IDNLogClient interface. externalLogger can be used to send some logs inside IDnowSDK for error/debug tracking.
+A logger that implements IDNLogClient interface. externalLogger can be used to send some logs inside IDnowSDK for error/debug tracking.

 For Sentry implementation example: